RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_11_BlackJack/README.md

 - Face cards (Jack, Queen, King): 10 points
 - Ace: 1 or 11 points (calculated as per the best outcome for the player)

 2. Each player and the dealer receive two cards.
-One of the dealer's cards is face-up and the other is revealed later.
+One of the dealer's cards is face-up and the other is revealed later.The player should choose in such a way that the value of their cards doesn't exceed 21.

 3. User's Turn:
 The user has two options -
 - Hit: Ask for another card.
 - Stand: Stop drawing cards.

-The player should choose in such a way that the value doesn't exceed 21

 4. The dealer will have his turn after the player's turn.